papadok24/Power-Pages-Jumpstart/docs/day-1/power-platform-governance.md

 6. Add yourself (or your group) as an owner of the app registration
 7. Reopen the site details page in Power Platform Admin Center

-**Note**: The current application owner or a global administrator can perform this task.
+**Note**: The current application owner (Entra role), Application Administrator (Entra role), or Global Administrator (Entra role) can perform this task.
+This requires Entra role permissions, not Power Platform environment role permissions.

 ---